taylormoe93/prime-pw-week-4-assignment-part-3/readme.md

 ### Required Features
 Update the `cart.js` file to do the following:

-- Create a global variable named `basket` and set it to an empty array.
+X Create a global variable named `basket` and set it to an empty array.

 - Create a function called `addItem`.
 It should:
   - take an input parameter for a string `item`
   - add the new item to the global array `basket`.
   - return `true` indicating the item was added

-- Create a function called `listItems`.
+X Create a function called `listItems`.
 It should:
-  - loop over the items in the `basket` array
+  X loop over the items in the `basket` array
-  - console.log each individual item on a new line
+  X console.log each individual item on a new line

 - Create a function called `empty`.
 It should:
   - reset the `basket` to an empty array